 The Discover Companies tool provides an easy entry point: 73M+ companies across 70+ industries browsable without signing up.
 The Company Enricher accepts CSV uploads of domains or emails and returns enriched profiles with no code required.

-For AI workflows, Coresignal offers an MCP server for integration with AI agent frameworks and an AI Query Builder that translates natural language prompts into Elasticsearch queries.
+For AI agent workflows, Coresignal provides an MCP server for integration with AI agent frameworks and an AI Query Builder that translates natural language prompts into Elasticsearch queries.
+The only named third-party integration in Coresignal's official documentation is an n8n native node for workflow automation.
+Teams building on other frameworks need to integrate directly via the REST API.

 Where Coresignal Falls Short